 - You will need to create a sandbox account in order to test in this environment.
 You can do this by making a POST call to the sandbox signup endpoint and passing in the name you wish to call your test advertiser.
 The response will be a test advertiser object that will only be available in the sandbox environment.
 For more details, see Testing - Sandbox.

-- Be sure to check out the new video tutorial describing How to set up your Sandbox Environment in the Programmatic Gemini API - Episode 3.
+- Be sure to check out the video tutorial describing How to set up your Sandbox Environment in the Programmatic Gemini API - Episode 3.

 Required Fields by Ad Type Matrix¶